Bangor Studio/Membership Department

 The Maine Secretary of State's Office said it changed the company that delivers voting materials to towns across Maine after hundreds of absentee ballots ended up at a private home.

-All ballots have since been delivered to municipalities across the state, Bellows said.
+All ballots have since been delivered to municipalities across the state without incident, Bellows said.

 "We trust that law enforcement will get to the bottom of what happened and that the public will have answers," Bellows said.
 "And we trust that all of our partners will collaborate in that investigation.
 However, out of an abundance of caution, it seemed prudent to switch carriers given that we don't yet have answers about exactly what happened."

-Maine voters across the state will decide on two referendum questions during the November 4 elections: one deals with voter ID and absentee balloting, and the other proposes a red flag gun law.
+Maine voters across the state will decide on two referendum questions during the November 4 elections.
+Question 1 would require voters to show a photo ID before casting a ballot and would make multiple changes to Maine's absentee balloting process while Question 2 proposes a "red flag" gun law.